-Provision: The provision which we can make for children who appear to have a learning difficulty includes: learning support; additional specialist teaching, support from the SENDco, and referral to an educational psychologist or other external specialists for a formal assessment.

-Consultation: In the spirit of the SEND Code of Practice: 0 - 25 years, we will do all that is reasonable to report and consult with parents about their child's learning difficulties and to ensure that teachers are given any necessary information about a child's learning difficulties and that teaching practices are appropriate.
+- 3.1 Provision: The provision which we can make for children who appear to have a learning difficulty includes: learning support; additional specialist teaching, support from the SEND Leader/Head of Learning Enrichment and referral to an educational psychologist or other external specialists for a formal assessment. - 3.2 Consultation: In the spirit of the SEND Code of Practice: 0 25 years, we will do all that is reasonable to report and consult with parents about their child's learning difficulties and to ensure that teachers are given any necessary information about a child's learning difficulties and that teaching practices are appropriate.

-Implementation and procedures
+4 Implementation and procedures

-Screening tests: The Lyceum School is a non-selective school: ability testing is not part of the Admissions Process.
-The School endeavours to ensure that it is able to fully support the needs of all prospective pupils through discussion, informal activities and the sharing of professional reports, as appropriate.

-Outcome of assessment or tests within the school year: If the outcome of a test or any other circumstances give us reason to think that your child may have a learning difficulty, we will report and consult with you as necessary and make recommendations.

-Formal assessment: If the informal classroom assessment or formal test results indicate that your child may have a learning difficulty which ought to be assessed without delay, we will ask you to agree to your child being formally assessed by an educational psychologist or other specialist - e.g. Speech and Language Therapist or Occupational Therapist - and we will ask you to agree to follow his / her recommendations unless there are persuasive reasons to the contrary.
+- 4.1 Screening tests: The Lyceum School is a non-selective school: ability testing is not part of the Admissions Process.
+The School endeavours to ensure that it is able to fully support the needs of all prospective pupils through discussion, informal activities and the sharing of professional reports, as appropriate. - 4.2 Outcome of assessment or tests within the school year: If the outcome of a test or any other circumstances give us reason to think that your child may have a learning difficulty, we will report and consult with you as necessary and make recommendations. - 4.3 Formal assessment: If the informal classroom assessment or formal test results indicate that your child may have a learning difficulty which ought to be assessed without delay, we will ask you to agree to your child being formally assessed by an educational psychologist or other specialist e.g. Speech and Language Therapist or Occupational Therapist and we will ask you to agree to follow his / her recommendations unless there are persuasive reasons to the contrary.
+[You may consult an educational psychologist retained by the School, or one of your own choice.]
 The cost of an educational psychologist or other professional assessment [in either case] must be borne by the parents.